 Here’s a quick “explainer” video to show you how it works.

-So start 2017 on the right foot by taking these 3 simple steps right now:
+So boost your career by taking these 3 simple steps right now:

 - Export your LinkedIn contacts.

-- Choose the 10 (or 25 or 50) people on that contact list who you would like to work with in 2017.
+- Choose the 10 (or 25 or 50) people on that contact list who you would like to work with before the end of the year.

-- Reach out (via email and/or phone, if you dare) to say, “Happy New Year, I’m here to help if you need it.”
+- Reach out (via email and/or phone, if you dare) to say, “Greetings, I’m here to help if you need it.”

 More Networking Resources: